ColeSBaker/hyperBrain/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This section will describe the full pipeline of steps, from data ingestion to model training to embedding analysis
+This section will describe the full pipeline of steps, from data ingestion to model training to embedding analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>